arnavt78/bubbleos/README.md

 # BubbleOS

-BubbleOS is a shell for your current operating system!
+**⚠️ This file is a work-in-progress for the next stable release and can be inaccurate.
+Information is subject to changes!**

-Please note that this is not an operating system, but a shell.
+BubbleOS is a useful and colorful shell for your operating system, with several features to make your computer use easier!

-The latest stable version of BubbleOS is **[build 100](https://github.com/arnavt78/bubbleos/releases/tag/v1.0.0)**.
+The latest stable version of BubbleOS is **[build 200](https://github.com/arnavt78/bubbleos/releases/tag/v2.0.0)**.

 ## Table of Contents